 A well-lit kitchen feels larger than a dark one, and natural light beats fluorescents any day.
 Here, a row of narrow windows functions as a backsplash and drenches this small, stylish kitchen in sunlight.
 Keep window treatments to a minimum to make the most of your light in a small space.

 Top a window or a passageway between rooms with a wide ledge for storage and display.
 This over-the-window shelf puts the homeowner's collection of olive oil bottles in view and draws the eye upward, emphasizing the kitchen's soaring height and the ceiling's rustic wooden beams.

 Put every square foot you have to good use with these tips for making the most of a small kitchen.

 Carefully planned details give a small kitchen standout style.
 Granite-look laminate countertops pair well with the classic white cabinetry and the ogee edge treatment adds understated elegance.

 Create drama and add character to a small kitchen by painting the island a different color than the rest of the cabinetry.
 This cheery yellow island complements colors featured in the subway-tile backsplash.
 Choose bright colors or light-color stains to ensure the island’s hue doesn’t weigh down the small space.

-Conceal clutter and get organized by using baskets for storing small items out of sight.
-Large baskets like these add texture to the space while holding everything from hand towels to vegetables, snacks, and serving utensils.
+Conceal clutter and get organized by using baskets to store small items out of sight.
+Large baskets like these add texture to the space while holding items like hand towels, vegetables, snacks, and serving utensils.

 Creative stow-and-go solutions are a must in a small kitchen space.
 Here, a rolling cart tucks neatly into this island to offer additional workspace as needed.
 The cart can be wheeled throughout the kitchen to give multiple cooks room for meal prep and staging.